Adapting Your Ideas : How To Draw Comics

 On the flipside, using comics as a storytelling medium means that an emotional response that may take several sentences to get across in prose can be easily (and subtly) conveyed with a facial expression in a single panel.
 So the major difference when writing prose vs. writing for comics is deciding what to show and what to tell and how those decisions mold the experience for the reader.

-Some decisions may turn off some readers and may likely go unnoticed by the majority, but the details and subtlety should still be there for those that want to look deeper.
+Some bold decisions may turn off some readers and most may likely go unnoticed by the majority, but the details and subtlety should always be there for those that want to look deeper.
 For example, in Part One of After Life, there is a 3 or 4 page sequence without any dialog or captions that I know may not work for some people.
 In fact, I think most readers will have a difficult time deciphering what is happening, but at the same time, I felt that there were things happening in the sequence that didn't need to be explained yet, and may in fact be ruined by the explaining.

 There's also the fact that when something isn't clear, the reader (if engaged) will make more of an effort to understand it, they may go back a few pages to re-read or take time to soak up the visual details.
 Those can be powerful tools for a writer or artist to use.